 In 2023, the Company has issued a USD 40 million bond in two tranches.
 The first tranche of USD 20 million offers a coupon of 9.00% p.a. (gross) with a maturity of 3 years.
 The second tranche of USD 20 million offers a coup on of 9.25% p.a. (gross) with a maturity of 3 years.
 As a result, in 2023 Silk Real Estate LLC became a publicly listed company on the Georgian Stock Exchange.
+In 2024, a new bond of EUR 7 was issued, with a coupon of 7% p.a. (gross) and maturity of 1 years.
 Under the joint surety argreement, the Company's main operating subsidiaries and subsidiaries holding assets of operating businesses act as co-guarantors to secure bonds issued by the Company.